Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Limitations

-\textbf{Limitations.} Const-o-T's effectiveness depends heavily on the quality of initial constraint extraction, which remains a key challenge for future work.
-When LLMs misinterpret user input or generate incomplete symbolic constraints, subsequent search can be misdirected toward suboptimal solutions.
+Const-o-T depends on accurate constraint extraction; when LLMs misinterpret user input or produce incomplete symbolic constraints, the search may be guided toward suboptimal solutions.
 Additionally, the framework assumes users can articulate intent in natural language; however, for complex scenarios, users may struggle to express nuanced preferences, potentially leading to constraint extraction failures and human-AI alignment issues.